Influenza ﹣ FAQ

 ^ People who are immunocompromised refer to those with a weakened immune system due to disease (such as HIV/AIDS) or treatment (such as cancer treatment).

-According to the World Health Organization, when the vaccine strains closely match the circulating influenza viruses, efficacy of influenza vaccine in individuals younger than 65 years of age typically range from 70% to 90%.
+According to estimates from the United States (US) Centers for Disease Control and Prevention, influenza vaccines reduced the risk of influenza illness by 40% to 60% among the overall population during seasons when most circulating viruses closely matched with the vaccine strains.
 Given that severe cases do occur in previously healthy persons, all members of the public aged 6 months or above, except those with known contraindications, should receive seasonal influenza vaccination for personal protection.
 Members of the public can consult their family doctors to receive seasonal influenza vaccination for personal protection.

-Influenza vaccination in pregnant women has shown benefits for both mother and child in terms of reduced acute respiratory infections.
+Seasonal influenza vaccination is recommended for all pregnant women for benefits in terms of reduced acute respiratory infection for both mothers and infants, and reduction of cardiopulmonary complications and the associated hospitalisations in pregnant women.
 The World Health Organization considers inactivated influenza vaccine (IIV) to be safe in pregnancy and there is no evidence showing that IIV can cause abnormality in foetus even if given during the first trimester.
+Recombinant influenza vaccine is not contraindicated in pregnancy.
 However, pregnant women should NOT receive live attenuated influenza vaccine because it contains live viruses.
 Pregnant women should consult a doctor for any queries.

 Local and overseas evidence suggested that obesity is an independent risk factor for severe influenza A(H1N1)pdm09 infection including intensive care unit admission or death.
 As the influenza A(H1N1)pdm09 virus is a common type of seasonal influenza virus, obese individual with BMI 30 or above is regarded as having a high-risk condition and is therefore recommended for influenza vaccination.

-The SCVPD recommended seasonal influenza vaccination (SIV) for elderly aged 65 years or above as they pose a higher risk for complications, excess hospital admissions and deaths from influenza.
-The World Health Organization has recommended older adults as one of the highest priority groups to receive influenza vaccine during the COVID-19 pandemic.
+The Scientific Committee on Vaccine Preventable Diseases recommended seasonal influenza vaccination for elderly aged 65 years or above as they pose a higher risk for complications, excess hospital admissions and deaths from influenza.

-Older adults (persons aged 50 to 64) are also recommended to receive SIV because local influenza epidemiology showed that people aged 50 to 64 years, irrespective of high-risk conditions, were having a higher risk of influenza-related intensive care unit admission and death.
+Persons aged 50 to 64 are also recommended to receive SIV because local influenza epidemiology showed that people aged 50 to 64 years, irrespective of high-risk conditions, were having a higher risk of influenza-related intensive care unit admission and death.

 Researchers previously detected influenza A(H1N1)pdm09 (formerly known as Human Swine Influenza) viruses in pigs sampled in Hong Kong.
 Local experts considered that the influenza A(H1N1)pdm09 virus detected in pigs was transmitted from humans to pigs.
 Swine influenza viruses circulating in pigs might infect humans in rare occasions.
 Seasonal Influenza vaccination of the pig-related industry workers can prevent seasonal influenza among them, and hence minimise the chance of concomitant infections of human seasonal influenza and swine influenza viruses in either humans or pigs.
 This in turn minimises the risk of genetic re-assortment and eventual emergence of a novel influenza A virus.

-10. Why children aged 6 months to 11 years are recommended to receive seasonal influenza vaccination?
+14. Why children and adolescents aged 6 months to under 18 years are recommended to receive seasonal influenza vaccination?

-Seasonal influenza vaccination is recommended for children 6 months to 11 years for reducing influenza related complications such as excess hospitalisations or deaths.
-Studies in overseas have shown that vaccinating young school children may potentially reduce school absenteeism and influenza transmission in the community.
+Seasonal influenza vaccination is recommended for children 6 months to 11 years to reduce influenza-related complications such as excess hospitalisations or deaths.
+Overseas studies have shown that vaccinating young school-aged children may potentially reduce school absenteeism and influenza transmission in the community.

 If trivalent influenza vaccine is being used, the influenza B component shall contain a B/Austria/1359417/2021 (B/Victoria lineage)-like virus.

-2. What types of seasonal influenza vaccines are recommended for use in Hong Kong by SCVPD?
+16. What types of seasonal influenza vaccines are recommended for use in Hong Kong by Scientific Committee on Vaccine Preventable Diseases (SCVPD)?

 People who have a history of severe allergic reaction to any vaccine component or a previous dose of any influenza vaccine are not suitable to have inactivated seasonal influenza vaccination.
 Individuals with mild egg allergy who are considering an influenza vaccination can be given IIV in primary care setting.
 Individuals with a history of anaphylaxis to egg should have seasonal influenza vaccine administered by healthcare professionals in appropriate medical facilities with capacity to recognise and manage severe allergic reactions.
 Influenza vaccine contains ovalbumin (an egg protein), but the vaccine manufacturing process involves repeated purification and the ovalbumin content is very low.
 Even people who are allergic to eggs are generally safe to receive vaccination.
 Those with bleeding disorders or on anticoagulants should consult their doctors for advice.
 If an individual suffers from fever on the day of vaccination, vaccination should be deferred till recovery.

 RIV is recommended for use in individuals of 18 years of age or above.
-People who have a history of hypersensitivity to any vaccine component of the RIV are not suitable to receive RIV.
+People who have a history of hypersensitivity to any vaccine component of the RIV are not suitable to receive the vaccine.
 RIV contains no egg protein.

 Those with bleeding disorders or on anticoagulants should consult their doctors for advice.
-If an individual suffers from fever on the day of vaccination, vaccination should be deferred till recover.
+If an individual suffers from fever on the day of vaccination, vaccination should be deferred until after recovery.
 Please consult your doctor for details.
-RIV does not require egg in the production process.

 LAIV is a live vaccine and is generally contraindicated in the following conditions, taking reference from recommendations of the United States, United Kingdom and Canada: